TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Make field address has first checked if the type is trivally copyable.
+	- It resulted in containers being always passed, element_index having never been considered.

+- Check out for always_skip_in_editor

 - Strangely disappearing finishing traces problem: transform was set in post construction which did not reinfer the npo node properly.
 	- Thus the traces disappeared when they were spawned far from the origin.